aimclub/SAMPO/README.rst

 SAMPO Features
 ============

-The following algorithms for prejcts sheduling are implemented:
+The following algorithms for projects sheduling are implemented:

+* Topological - heuristic algorithm based in toposort of WorkGraph
-* HEFT (heterogeneous earliest finish time) - an heuristic algoritm
+* HEFT (heterogeneous earliest finish time) and HEFTBetween - heuristic algorithms based on critical path heuristic
+* Genetic - algorithm that uses heuristic algorithms for beginning population and modelling evolution process

 Difference from existing implementations: